 For 2019/20 you can get tax relief on your pension contributions up to 100% of your salary or £40,000 (whichever is lower).

 For more information about paying into a pension and tax relief, see our page on making pension contributions.

 Who needs a private pension?

 You can open a private pension even if you’ve got a workplace pension.
-Employers are required to contribute to their employees’ pension plans under Auto Enrolment rules, which can make workplace pensions particularly attractive.
+Employers are required to contribute to their employees’ pension plans under Auto Enrolment, which can make workplace pensions particularly attractive.